 Both companies claim that their sponsorships are part of their commitment to public health.
 The American Beverage Association, representing Coca-Cola and PepsiCo, stated that they engage in public health issues because they want a strong, healthy America and have a long tradition of supporting community organizations across the country.

-While the soda companies maintain that their sponsorships are intended to support public health efforts, critics argue that these financial ties create a conflict of interest and may influence the sponsored organizations’ stance on soda-related health issues.
+While the soda companies maintain that they intend their sponsorships to support public health efforts, critics argue that these financial ties create a conflict of interest and may influence the sponsored organizations’ stance on soda-related health issues.

 That being said, there is substantial evidence that links the consumption of sugar-sweetened beverages (SSBs) to weight gain and an increased risk of type 2 diabetes.
 Here are the key findings from various studies and reviews: